 - Bad – If you have so many keywords jammed into your content that it is nearly impossible to read, however, this is considered spam.
 It is also considered bad SEO if you have used keywords that aren’t relevant to the information on the page.

 - Good – When listing your website on directories that will make it easier for people to find you, you should only choose highly trafficked and respected websites.
 This will ensure that you are getting relevant and high quality links back to your site.

 - Bad – Using a software program that promises to distribute your website to thousands of directories is essentially useless for SEO if no one looks at the listing and it can actually be detrimental if the directory is proven to be less than reputable.

-- Good – Building a Facebook fan page that is inviting for your audience and allows you to spread your message is very handy for SEO, as engagement is something that plays a major role in optimisation today.
+- Good – Building a Facebook fan page that is inviting to your audience and allows you to spread your message is very handy for SEO, as engagement is something that plays a major role in optimization today.
 It also gives you another place for links.

 - Bad – If you attempt to send thousands of friend requests from a personal Facebook profile that has been structured to come from a business, however, you will damage your SEO efforts and Facebook may even shut your account down.

 Whilst there are good and bad approaches to many other SEO techniques (such as blog commenting, video marketing and the use of Twitter), the five areas that we have outlined above tend to be the most abused.
 When it comes to getting your website to rank higher in search engine results, it is important that you ensure you have used the correct SEO techniques in the right way otherwise you will run into a few problems.